jgoetzmann/jgoetzmann/README.md

-Computer Science & Media Arts and Design student at the University of Chicago, focused on learning as much as possible about artificial intelligence and its creative applications.
-Interested in full-stack software development, building intuitive user experiences, and exploring the intersection of technology and design, with a long-standing appreciation for pho.
+Computer Science, Statistics, and Economics student at the University of Chicago.
+I love pho.

-(Graduating June 2029)
+(Graduating June 2028)

 <!---
 jgoetzmann/jgoetzmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.